Flexible Working: A Comprehensive Guide for Employers

 Acas – Flexible Working

-Gov.uk – Flexible Working Overview
+GOV.UK – Flexible Working Overview

 CIPD – Flexible Working Factsheet

-Mental Health Foundation – Flexible Working and Mental Health
+Mental Health Foundation – Flexible Working

-Chartered Management Institute (CMI) – Managing Flexible Workers
+Chartered Management Institute – Managing Flexible Workers

 Working Families – Flexible Working for Employers